Austin Robertson Jr.

-Robertson was a full forward and by the time he retired in 1974 he had amassed a WANFL record goal tally of 1211 goals, topped the WANFL goalkicking a record eight times (previous best of six by George Doig and Bernie Naylor) and kicked over 100 goals in a season six times.
+Robertson was a full forward, and by the time he retired in 1974 he had amassed a WANFL record goal tally of 1211 goals, as well as topping the WANFL goalkicking a record eight times (previous best of six by George Doig and Bernie Naylor) and kicked over 100 goals in a season six times.

-He was a premiership player with Subiaco in 1973, the only Grand Final of his career.
+Robertson was a premiership player with Subiaco in 1973, the only Grand Final of his career.